SimonGenin/hadron-docs/src/routing.md

 with status `200`

-### Callback with usage of request object
+### Callback with the request object

-Request object is passed as a first argument to callback function, you can use it directly or destructure needed items, lets say that we have route that looks like this:
+The request object is passed as the first argument to the callback function.
+You can use it directly or destructure needed items.
+Let's say that we have a route that looks like this:

 ```sh
 /items/:id?details=<boolean>
 ```

-Now we can easy access route parameters and query items:
+Now we can easily access route parameters and query items:

 ```javascript
 const callback = (req) => {